parse-community/parse-server-gcs-adapter/README.md

 ```

 ## Options

-- `directAccess` if set to `true`, uploaded files will be set as public and files will be served directly by Google Cloud Storage.
-Default is `false` and files are proxied by Parse server.
+- `directAccess`: if set to `true`, uploaded files will be set as public and files will be served directly by Google Cloud Storage.
+Default is `false` and files are proxied by Parse Server.

-## Obtaining credentials file
+## Obtaining Credentials File

-Visit [Google Cloud documentation page](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) to see how to generate key file with credentials.
+See the [Google Cloud documentation](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) for how to generate a key file with credentials.